Introduction to custom extensions

 In recent versions of TurboWarp, there are several ways to develop extensions.

 python3 -m http.server 8080

-This will start a local HTTP server on http://localhost:8080/ in whatever folder you ran that command in.
+This starts a local HTTP server on http://localhost:8080/ in whatever folder you ran that command in.

-We will eventually introduce the official development server, but given that this is a fundamentals-up tutorial, we will start using the most primitive server possible.
+We will eventually introduce the official development server, but we recommend starting with the most primitive setup possible for now.

 For now, you should use a port other than 8000.
-We will talk more about this later, but for now we want the extensions you write to run in the sandbox.
-We will talk about what this means later.
+We will talk more about this later, but currently we want the extensions you write to run in the sandbox.
+Extensions that run outside of the sandbox have some extra responsibilities that we will discuss later.

-hello-world.js and put any text in it (we will discuss what to put in it later).
+hello-world.js and put any text in it.
 Make sure you're able to read the contents of the file in your browser by visiting a link like http://localhost:8080/hello-world.js.

 Next, let's make your first extension.